danpopovsky1997/strengthcore-project1/README.md

 5. Click "Save" and following the page refresh, you should be provided with a URL link of the publish site

 If you would like to fork my repository, make sure that you follow the steps provided:
+1. Go to the repository you wish to fork
+2. Click on the "Fork" button in the right corner at the top
+3. Select the desired owner and repository name.
+You may add a description of choice
+4. Ensure that you copy to a default brand or all branches
+5. Click "Create Form"

+If you wish to clone a repository, follow the steps below:
-1. Go the the repository you wish to fork
+1. Go the the repository you wish to clone
 2. Click the "Code" button above the files
 3. Selected the method you wish to use when cloning, which would ethier be HTTPS, SSH or GitHub CLI
 4. Open Git Bash